NodePing/NPSyStats/README.md

 * hd partitions and space available
 * running processes
 * npm modules
+* ping and traceroute utilities
 * and more

 Installation
 ------------
 1. download it
 2. run it

 No special permissions are required for the included plugins.
 There are no external dependencies to install, other than assumptions in some plugins about /proc contents and the availability of ping and traceroute.

 Usage
 -----
 Visit the host and port in a browser.
+The default port is 8086.
 Plugins are accessible using their name:
 /info
 /load
 /mem